cheeeeeeeeeen/RoR2-ClassicItems/README.md

 ## Changelog

+**3.0.8**
+- Update the code so that it works after the breaking changes of Chen's Helpers.

 **3.0.7**
 - Integrate changes from ChensHelpers regarding GenericContentPackProvider.
 - Also update DefaultDocumentation so that there would be now a setup that is less tedious to deploy.